How to Publish Online Video

 That’s a ton a video!
 With so many videos being consumed daily, it’s important that accessibility is a top priority.
 When publishing online video, content creators must ensure that it’s accessible to all viewers.
 Not only does it widen the video’s reach, but it also helps with engagement, SEO, and more.

-If you’re publishing online video, this post will help you to best make it accessible to all viewers.
+If you’re publishing online video, this post will help you find the best way to make it accessible to all viewers.

 Tips for Creating Online Videos